High-intent acne + comedogenic evaluation

 Does beef tallow have a reliable comedogenic rating?

 Not in a way that predicts everyone equally well.
-Ratings are directional, but real-world tolerance depends on your skin type, the full formula, and how much product you use.
+Any comedogenic rating is only directional, and real-world tolerance depends on your skin type, the exact formula, how much you apply, and whether you use it as a spot moisturizer or a full-face occlusive layer.

 What should I do if beef tallow seems to cause breakouts?

 Stop the test, return to the simplest routine that was working before, and give skin time to settle before trying another heavy moisturizer.
-If acne is persistent or worsening, get clinician guidance rather than continuing to experiment.
+If acne is persistent, painful, or worsening, get clinician guidance rather than continuing to experiment with richer products.

 Build your routine